CNR-Engineering/PyTelTools/README.md

 ## Installation and requirements
-PyTelTools relies on Python3 and requires packages which are listed in [requirements.txt](https://github.com/CNR-Engineering/PyTelTools/blob/master/requirements.txt).
+PyTelTools relies on **Python3** and requires packages which are listed in [requirements.txt](https://github.com/CNR-Engineering/PyTelTools/blob/master/requirements.txt).

+> :warning: If you have multiple versions of Python installed, beware of using the right **python** or **pip** executable (or consider using a  [virtual environnement](https://virtualenv.pypa.io/en/stable/) if you are on Linux), which has to be a Python 3 version.

+> :information_source: For **Windows** users who face problems with the installation of these packages (especially PyQt5, scipy or numpy), consider using a Python version with a full set of **pre-installed scientific packages**, such as [WinPython](http://winpython.github.io) or [Conda](https://conda.io).
+All the major packages will be already installed, therefore it should facilitate the installation.
+>
+> It is even possible to download a WinPython portable installation for Python 3.6 (64 bits) with all the dependencies required by PyTelTools (and many more packages) already installed [here (~500 MB)](https://drive.google.com/file/d/1IihdjBCefjq8EoTOnY9WBjDwLK5-vLvc/view?usp=sharing).

-I can be installed as a Python module (A) or an external program (B).
+PyTelTools can be installed as a Python module (A) or an external program (B).
 The recommended installation is within Python (A) as it becomes fully integrated with Python and more easier to install, upgrade and use.

 ### A) Installation as Python module